kpecsok98/Worcester-Greenspace/README.md

 In this tutorial you will learn to do the following operations with the GeoPandas library:

 **Project**: Switch the Coordinate Reference System (CRS) of a shapefile.
-To see where I figure out how to do this with GeoPandas, click on this [link](https://geopandas.org/projections.html).
+To see where I figured out how to do this with GeoPandas, click on this [link](https://geopandas.org/projections.html).

 **Clip**: Create a new shapefile by cutting out the input shapefile to fit within the Clip feature shapefile.
 To see where I figured out how to do this with GeoPandas, click on this [link](https://geopandas.org/reference/geopandas.clip.html)